dinakaranonline/blog/_posts/2021-02-25-Strategies-for-deploying-Machine-Learning-Inferences-models-using-Lambda.md

 These are some of the various approaches that can be used to run Model Inference use cases in Lambda.
-Should you feel that this writeup has missed any approaches, please write to the author at
+Should you feel this writeup has missed any approaches please write to the author.
-.